Views: 1

 he who rightly uttered: ‘I am the True’, where is he?”

-13thstep: We are called to abandon the ego that limits us and prevents us from welcoming Him.
-The desire to rejoin His origin.
+13th stage: We are called to abandon the idea of ourselves that limits us and prevents us from welcoming Him.
+The desire to reach our origin.

 آنچ گفتی آنچ بشنیدی همه وانچ دانستی و میدیدی همه